Azure/azure-kusto-spark/docs/CHANGELIST.md

 ### Packaging
 * Organized samples and connector as separate modules to reduce dependencies

+# 1.0.0-Beta-03:
+* Add heuristics to automatically decide whether to use lean (direct query) or scale (via transient blob storage) read mode.
+'KUSTO_READ_MODE' option is no longer supported (there is a debug option for testing purposes)
+* Remove dependency on Jackson-core library
+* Deprecate 'KUSTO_BLOB_SET_FS_CONFIG' option.
+Instead, cache relevant configuration and set if needed

 # Known Issues and Tips
 1. When running with spark 'wholestage codegen' enabled, a mismatch between schema 'nullable' definition and actual data containing null values can lead to a NullPointerException to be thrown by org.apache.spark.sql.catalyst.expressions.codegen.UnsafeRowWriter.